RNA-seq Bioinformatics

 #Each row of data represents a transcript.
 Many of these transcripts represent the same gene.
 Determine the numbers of transcripts and unique genes

-length(row.names(transcript_gene_table)) #Transcript count
+length(unique(transcript_gene_table[, "t_id"])) #Transcript count

-length(unique(transcript_gene_table[,"g_id"])) #Unique Gene count
+length(unique(transcript_gene_table[, "g_id"])) #Unique Gene count

 # Extract FPKM values from the 'bg' object